Birmingham, UK

 Digbeth

 Birmingham's creative quarter and the city's answer to Shoreditch.
-Digbeth is home to rehearsal studios, DIY venues, and a thriving indie/alternative scene.
-Bands from here tend to be younger, edgier, and more experimental.
-Perfect for bar openings, brand events, and venues that want something with attitude rather than another covers band.
+Digbeth is home to rehearsal studios, DIY venues, and a thriving indie/alternative scene — the O2 Institute and Mama Roux's run nightly programmes here.
+Bands from this area tend to be younger, edgier, and more experimental — perfect for bar openings, brand events, and venues that want something with attitude rather than another covers band.

 Jewellery Quarter

 The JQ's cocktail bars and independent restaurants have built a sophisticated live music scene.
-Jazz quartets, soul singers, and acoustic acts dominate here.
+Jazz quartets, soul singers, and acoustic acts dominate here — the Lord Clifden, the Button Factory and 40 St Paul's all programme live music regularly.
 If you run a restaurant or wine bar and want music that enhances the atmosphere without overwhelming it, Jewellery Quarter musicians understand the brief.
-Classy, professional, reliable.

 Moseley & Kings Heath

 South Birmingham's bohemian heart.
-Moseley hosts one of the UK's best small festivals, and the local pubs — The Prince of Wales, The Dark Horse — have strong live music programmes.
+Moseley hosts the Mostly Jazz, Funk & Soul Festival each July, and the local pubs (The Prince of Wales, The Dark Horse) have strong live music programmes.
+The Hare & Hounds in Kings Heath launched UB40 and still books folk, indie and Americana every week.
 Artists here span folk, blues, soul, and indie.
 Great for finding bands with loyal local followings who'll bring their own crowd to your venue.

 Harborne & Bearwood